-Variation in stellar brightness was observed by several cultures, including the Chinese, who saw 'guest stars' which were sometimes actual stars that were previously too dim to see by eye.
-In Western Europe, the first acknowledgement was with the sudden awareness to "new stars" (Latin 'novae stellae'), such as Tycho's star of 1572.
-Since then, thousands of variable stars have been discovered, and classified based on their peculiarities in variation.
+Stars with varying brightness or 'magnitude', known as variable stars, have interested astronomers for hundreds of years.
+In Western Europe, this began with the sudden awareness to "new stars" (L. 'novae stellae') which had previously been unrecorded.
+Since then, thousands of variable stars have been discovered and classified based on their peculiarities in variation.
 The observation of these celestial phenomena have allowed astronomers, both amateur and professional, to learn more about the night sky, particularly objects too dim to see with the unaided eye.

-Variable stars are grouped into two major categories: intrinsic, those whose luminosity varies due to pulsating or other alterations in physical characteristics; and extrinsic, those who appear to vary in magnitude due to an eclipsing companion.
-An eclipsing binary or a variable star can be usually distinguished by distinctive, usual patterns of the intensity versus time light curve.
-Long period variable stars have been studied for many years because their apparent brightness changes can be easily observed using a telescope.
+Variable stars are grouped into two major categories: intrinsic, those whose luminosity varies due to pulsating or other alterations in physical characteristics, and extrinsic, those who appear to vary in magnitude due to an eclipsing companion.
+Long period variable stars have been studied for many years because of their apparent brightness changes that can be easily observed using a telescope, depending on the magnitudes of variation.
 Their periods can last from weeks up to several years.

 Short period variation has also been studied, but such stars can require more frequent observations to be well-measured.
 Such objects have periods that can last from less than an hour to a few days.
-These types of variables are more commonly the subject of professional research today because of their high energy outputs and patterns of light variation.
-Two examples of these types of variables are the RR Lyrae (period: $0.2 \, \text{day} \leq T \leq 1.0 \, \text{day}$, normally $0.5 \, \text{day}$) and $\delta \, \text{Scuti}$ stars (period: $T \leq 0.3 \, \text{day}$, amplitude: $0.01 \, \text{magnitude} \leq \Delta m \leq 0.5 \, \text{magnitude}$), which are pulsators and have typically lower luminosity variations and shorter periods than other variables.
-An example light curve for a pulsating variable is shown in Figure 1, which is discussed in more detail in Section IV.
+These types of variables are more commonly the subject of professional research today because of their high energy outputs and unusual patterns of light variation, termed a "lightcurve".
+Two examples of these types of variables are the RR Lyraes (period: $0.2 \text{ d} \leq T \leq 1.0 \text{ day}$) and δ Scuti stars (period: $T \leq 0.3 \text{ d}$, amplitude: $0.01 \text{ mag} \leq \Delta m \leq 0.5 \text{ mag}$), which are pulsators.
 Such stars do not exhibit a static equilibrium between the outward pressure from radiation and the inward pull of gravity.
-Instead, they release energy when the zone expands and absorb energy when it is compressed, exhibiting complex alternations of heating and cooling, expansion and contraction, and growing more luminous and less luminous.
+Instead, they exhibit complex alternations of contraction and heating with expansion and cooling.